CK-140/AndroidInterviewPrep/README.md

 Consider here, Activity B is declared as SingleTask, the stack is A>B>C>D, Now I will launch B from D

 After launching B

 ![image19](https://github.com/CK-140/AndroidInterviewPrep/assets/79191512/fc83e217-229a-41a7-826d-ee16ce04379a)

-We can see, C and D are popped, B is retained which is on top of the stack Official definition is confusing, it says that B should launch in new Task (This is where affinity comes in, which basically means what is the preference of the Activity, in which Task it wants to get launched, By default, all the activities from the same app have an affinity for each other: they "prefer" to be in the same task.)
+We can see, C and D are popped, B is retained which is on top of the stack, Official definition is confusing, it says that B should launch in new Task (This is where affinity comes in, which basically means what is the preference of the Activity, in which Task it wants to get launched, By default, all the activities from the same app have an affinity for each other: they "prefer" to be in the same task.)

 By default the affinity is associated with the current package, to change this affinity we can change it in manifest by specifying a different package using android:TaskAffinity for that Activity.